Artillex-Studios/Documentation/Writerside/topics/AxAuctions-Developer-API.md

     @Override
     public boolean isPersistent() {
-        // should the plugin unregister the hook when it gets reloaded?
+        // should the plugin unregister the hook when the AxAuctions gets reloaded?
         // you should keep this on true return true;
     }